Talk to a lawyer

 About the Author

+Adv.
 Jyoti Tripathi

+Adv.
 Jyoti Tripathi Content Writer View More

-Jyoti Tripathi completed her LL.B from Chhatrapati Shahu Ji Maharaj University, Kanpur, and her LL.M from Rama University, Uttar Pradesh.
-She is registered with the Bar Council of India and specialises in IPR as well as civil, criminal, and corporate law.
+Jyoti Tripathi Advocate completed her LL.B from Chhatrapati Shahu Ji Maharaj University, Kanpur, and her LL.M from Rama University, Uttar Pradesh.
+She is registered with the Bar Council of India and specialised in IPR as well as civil, criminal, and corporate law.
 Jyoti writes research papers, contributes chapters to pro bono publications, and pens articles and blogs to break down complex legal topics.
 Her goal through writing is to make the law clear, accessible, and meaningful for all.